mximp/se-limitations-slr/README.md

 # Symbolic Execution Limitations - Systematic Literature Review

-This repo contains supplimentory artifacts produced in the process of work on the systematic review.
+This repo contains supplementary artifacts produced in the process of work on the systematic review.
 The main goal of the review is to collect the ultimate list of known issues/problems within symbolic execution field as well as exising approaches to solve those problems.